Cell-Cultivated Meat in the UK: What It Means for Food Manufacturers

 The future of food is about to shift in a revolutionary direction, and it might just happen right here in the UK.
 The Food Standards Agency (FSA) recently announced that cell-cultivated meats – lab-grown steak, chicken, beef, and even foie gras – could be on British shelves within a few years.
-This pioneering leap into the world of lab-grown meat is aimed not only at providing new food options but also addressing critical issues around sustainability, food safety, and animal welfare.
+This pioneering leap into the world of lab-grown meat is aimed not only at providing new food options but also at addressing critical issues around sustainability, food safety, and animal welfare.
 Here’s a closer look at how this transformative food technology could redefine how Britons eat.

 The Rise of Cell-Cultivated Meat